Pedestrian and Bicycle Planning and Implementation

 Since 2011, the Eastern and Western plans are being actively implemented.
-Constructing infrastructure such as sidewalks and bike lanes is just one aspect of creating an environment conducive for bicycling and walking.
+Constructing infrastructure such as sidewalks and bike lanes is just one aspect of creating an environment conducive for walking and bicycling.
 Supportive programs and oversight are needed to ensure that what is built is used safely and effectively.

 Pedestrian and Bicycle Advisory Committee

 The creation of a Pedestrian and Bicycle Advisory Committee (PBAC) was an important first step in implementation of the Eastern and Western plans.
 The PBAC provides oversight of the implementation process, recommending priorities for pedestrian and bicycle improvements and programs, and developing supportive policies and regulations.

 Complete Streets Policy

 Baltimore County adopted a Complete Streets Policy (PDF) in December 2012.
 The policy directs County agencies and developers to consider all types of users and transportation modes when constructing buildings and improving roads, and include facilities that will allow people to walk, bicycle or use transit where appropriate.
 The policy was developed by the PBAC and includes an annual review by the PBAC to assess its implementation.

 Thanks largely to the Maryland Department of Transportation's Maryland Bikeways Program, several bicycle improvement projects for bike lanes and bike route signage have been constructed, and several more are in the detailed planning stages.
 Explore the Bicycle Facilities interactive map to view the County's existing on-road and off-road bicycle improvements, as well as those that are in the planning stages for implementation.
-More detailed information on these projects and welcome citizen input and feedback.
+More detailed information on the projects currently being implemented is available, and citizen input and feedback is welcome.